Megatokio/PicoTerminal/README.md

 ### The boards.h file
 For the Raspberry VGA demonstration board you can use the vgaboard.h as-is.
-For other boards or your own board you must put together your own board.h file.
+For other boards or your own board you must provide your own board header file.
-This can be placed in the SDK's boards/ directory or, in order not to modify your SDK, in the kilipili/boards/ subfolder of this project.
+This can be placed in the SDK's `boards/` directory or, in order not to modify your SDK, in the `kilipili/boards/` subfolder of this project.
 Don't forget to add it to the `.git/modules/kilipili/info/exclude` text file. **B-)**

 The following #defines should be present in this file.
 Replace pin number etc. for your board.